 Remarks.
 Withers (1914a) based the species on 2 rostra, a single upper latus and a scutum from the Chalk Marl of Cambridge.
 The taxon is common in the middle Cenomanian T. acutus Subzone at Dover, Kent, where over 70 valves have been picked from residues.
 These demonstrate that the rostrum characteristic of the species co-occurs with scuta, terga, upper latera and carinae from the lower Cenomanian assigned to P. rigida by Withers (1935).
 The scutum figured by Withers (1935, pl.
 47 fig. 19) as P. ? scalaris is from a Proverruca sp.
 P. scalaris can now be confidently redescribed on the basis of the new material from Dover.
 The species differs from the Albian P. rigida in the small size and the noded sculpture of the rostrum and upper latus.

+Figure 14

 Occurrence.
 Present in the Cambridge Greensand and basal 1-2 m of the Chalk Marl (lower Cenomanian, M. mantelli Zone) and common in the middle Cenomanian, T. acutus ammonite subzone, at the level of 46.4 m (Kennedy and Gale 2006, fig. 2), Samphire Hoe, west of Dover, Kent, UK.
 The species ranges from the basal Cenomanian N. carcitanense ammonite subzone to the middle Cenomanian A. jukesbrownei ammonite zone.